Many or all companies we feature compensate us. Compensation and editorial

 Yes, some non-degree students can qualify for financial aid, but it depends on the program and school.
 Federal aid typically goes to students enrolled in degree programs, but some certificate programs, career training programs, and prerequisite coursework may still qualify.

 If your program doesn’t qualify for federal aid, you might still have options.
 Private lenders sometimes offer student loans for trade schools, certificate programs, and other career training programs.
-Some students may rely on employer tuition assistance, scholarships, or payment plans offered by their school.
+Some students may rely on employer tuition assistance, scholarships, or payment plans offered by their school to pay for classes as a non-degree student.

 If your non-degree program qualifies for federal aid, you may be able to borrow Direct Subsidized Loans or Direct Unsubsidized Loans.

-• Direct Subsidized Loans are available to undergraduate students with demonstrated financial need.
-The federal government pays the interest on these loans while you’re in school at least half time.
+• Federal Direct Subsidized Loans are available to undergraduate students with demonstrated financial need.
+The federal government pays the interest on these loans while you’re in school at least half-time.

-Here are the current interest rates and borrowing limits.
+Here are the current interest rates and borrowing limits for Federal Direct Loans.

 LoanRateUndergrad (per year)Grad (per year)